 The game requires photographing or video graphing every task to furnish the proof of completion and authenticity.
 There are thousands of posts relating to the sick trend on Instagram.
 Rumors about Blue Whale Challenge Dare Game prevalence existed for quite some time, but it’s only now that the menace has witnessed an upward trend and has been escalated by manifolds.

 Beware of this game!

 Several have died or killed themselves playing this game.
 The Indian youths were the latest targets of this deadly game.
 A class 9 student living in the Mumbai suburb recently committed suicide.
 The boy had allegedly discussed the game with his friends, who weren’t initially concerned about the game until he talked about suicide.
 He even expressed his desire not to come to school anymore.
 The 14-year-old, before committing suicide, informed his friend, saying-

 I am going to the building to jump.

 Moments later, he jumped off the fifth floor of a building.
 Investigations are underway to ascertain the link between the death and the game.

 From the above, it’s starkly clear that Blue Whale is not a game but a killing mission, abetting people to commit a crime by taking one’s own life voluntarily and intentionally.
 As such, it warrants immediate action to stop the spread of such a “game”.

-People, living in rural areas are somewhat immune to this attack as they have a lifestyle quite different from the urban regions.
-In urban areas parents seem to have less control over their children.
+People living in rural areas are somewhat immune to this attack as they have a different lifestyle from the urban regions.
+In urban areas, parents seem to have less control over their children.

 It is therefore imperative that you educate your children to stay away from this game.